jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 * I add the error to the list of Exceptions_ encountered

   .. code-block:: python
+    :emphasize-lines: 3

     # Exceptions Encountered
     # AssertionError
     # TypeError

-* I change the value to a tuple_ which is an iterable_
+* I change the value to a tuple_ since it is an iterable_

   .. code-block:: python
+    :emphasize-lines: 2

     self.assertEqual(dict(), {})
     self.assertEqual(dict((0, 1)), {})